-- The Calendar Year 2023 State and Federal Advocacy and Legislative Engagement Guide was created in support of the Housing Commission's Fiscal Year (FY) 2022 2024 Strategic Plan to help foster progress toward the Housing Commission's vision, how advocacy-related decisions are made, and to illustrate the agency's legislative platform direction. - It supports key strategic priority areas by helping garner support and secure funding for the core work of the Housing Commission, including increasing quality, affordable housing and preservation solutions, helping families increase the opportunity for self-sufficiency and quality of life, and advancing homelessness solutions. - Strategic Priority 5 in the Strategic Plan is Advocacy, Communication, Public Engagement.
-In includes establishing priority policy areas and a policy engagement guide to foster progress toward the Housing Commission's vision and secure additional public funding. - The Housing Commission regularly engages in state and federal advocacy regarding issues and legislation that could impact the individuals and families the Housing Commission's programs help. - In addition, the Housing Commission engages with elected leaders and stakeholders to advance policies consistent with the agency's strategic goals. - Approval of the Calendar Year 2023 State and Federal Advocacy and Legislative Engagement Guide would provide direction to Housing Commission staff during the legislative session, as well as share the agency's legislative platform externally.
+- The San Diego Housing Commission's (Housing Commission) Strategic Plan for Fiscal Year (FY) 2022 - FY 2024 provides the vision, mission, purpose, core values and strategic priorities for the agency.
+These include the vision that everyone in the City of San Diego has a home they can afford. - The Calendar Year 2024 State and Federal Advocacy and Legislative Engagement Guide was created in support of the FY 2022 2024 Strategic Plan to help foster progress toward the Housing Commission's vision, how advocacy-related decisions are made, and to illustrate the agency's legislative platform direction. - It supports key strategic priority areas by helping garner support and secure funding for the Housing Commission's core work, including increasing quality, affordable housing and preservation solutions, helping families increase the opportunity for self-sufficiency and quality of life, and advancing homelessness solutions. - Underlying Action No. 1 under Strategic Priority No. 5 in the Strategic Plan includes establishing a policy engagement guide to foster progress toward the Housing Commission's vision and secure additional public funding. - The Housing Commission regularly engages in state and federal advocacy regarding issues and legislation that could impact the individuals and families the Housing Commission's programs help. - In addition, the Housing Commission engages with elected leaders and stakeholders to advance policies consistent with the agency's strategic goals. - Approval of the Calendar Year 2024 State and Federal Advocacy and Legislative Engagement Guide would provide direction to Housing Commission staff during the legislative session, as well as share the agency's legislative platform externally. - The proposed action has no fiscal impact.